x509cert/AzSecPodcast/transcripts/transcript8.md

 **Michael:** And is it fair to say that both Vnet-injected solutions, an private endpoint solutions the majority of time the networking architecture will be over ExpressRoute?

-**Randy:** Yes, if your hybrid setup, that's most definitely the case.
+**Randy:** Yes, if you're hybrid setup, that's most definitely the case.

 **Michael:** Hybrid being you've got stuff on premises is not cloud native.
 Necessary stuff on premises that's communicating with stuff in the cloud?